'Bachelorette': Every First Impression Rose Winner Who Was Final Pick

 Season 4: Jesse Csincsak

-Pappas handed out three first impression roses during her season in 2008, to Jesse Csincsak, Jeremy Anderson and Richard Mathy.
-It was Csincsak whom she couldn't get off her mind, however, as the professional snowboarder made it all the way to the finale, where he proposed.
+DeAnna Pappas handed out three first impression roses during her season in 2008, to Jesse Csincsak, Jeremy Anderson and Richard Mathy.
+It was Jesse whom she couldn't get off her mind, however, as the professional snowboarder made it all the way to the finale, where he proposed.

-Pappas and Csincsak had a wedding date set for the following year, but they split in November 2008.
+DeAnna and Jesse had a wedding date set for the following year, but they split in November 2008.
 She's now married to Stephen Stagliano, the brother of Michael Stagliano (who appeared on Jillian Harris' Bachelorette season), and they share two kids.
-Csincsak, meanwhile, has three kids with his wife, Ann Lueders (who appeared on Pappas' runner-up, Jason Mesnick's, season of The Bachelor).
+Jesse, meanwhile, has three kids with his wife, Ann Lueders (who appeared on Pappas' runner-up, Jason Mesnick's, season of The Bachelor).

 Season 6: Roberto Martinez

 Ali Fedotowsky gave insurance agent Roberto Martinez her first impression rose during her premiere in 2010, and they went on to get engaged in her finale.
-Though the pair broke up in November 2011, they remained friends -- with Fedotowsky even vouching for Martinez to become the Bachelor.
+Though the pair broke up in November 2011, they remained friends -- with Ali even vouching for Roberto to become the Bachelor.

 The blonde beauty, meanwhile, is now married to radio personality Kevin Manno and they share two kids.